Defining Workflow Tasks

 You can customize retry behavior on a per-task basis.
 Every run of a task uses the same retry settings.

-Provide retry settings to the @app.task decorator with the following syntax:
+Provide retry settings with the following syntax:

 Chaining task runs